naowalrahman/ragfs/README.md

 An all-in-one AI-powered knowledge platform that combines semantic search with **Claude Sonnet 4** to answer questions about your codebase using Retrieval-Augmented Generation (RAG).

-## 🎯 What This Does
+## What This Does

-Instead of just searching your code, **ask questions in natural language** and get comprehensive AI-generated answers based on your actual codebase:
+Instead of just searching your code, **ask questions in natural language** and get comprehensive AI-generated answers based on your actual codebase and full repository history:

 - ❓ "How does authentication work in this project?"
 - 🔍 "Where is the payment processing logic?"
-- 🐛 "What issues mention performance problems?"
+- 🐛 "What's the earliest issue that mentions performance problems?"
 - 📚 "Explain the database architecture"

 The system retrieves relevant code, commits, issues, and PRs, then uses **Claude Sonnet 4** to synthesize a clear answer with source references.

-## ✨ Features
+## Features

 - 🤖 **RAG with Claude Sonnet 4**: AI-generated answers based on retrieved context
 - 🔍 **Intelligent Code Search**: Semantic understanding across entire codebases